France's Turgot facing ban for test no shows

-The 28-year-old could be suspended for between three months and two years according to International Cycling Union regulations, which require riders to inform the World Anti-Doping Agency (WADA) of their whereabouts at any given time.
+The 28-year-old could be banned between three months and two years according to International Cycling Union regulations, which require riders to inform the World Anti-Doping Agency (WADA) of their whereabouts at any given time.

 "He's an idiot.
 He's indefensible.
 He has been incredibly careless," his manager Jean-Rene Bernaudeau said by telephone.